walterlicinio/desafio-backend-bossabox/README.md

   <img src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > The VUTTR API (Very Useful Tools to Remember) was developed for the BossaBox backend challenge.
 It's a repository for useful tools for developers, with the name, link, description and tags for each of these tools.
-Follow the instructions to install it and use the API:
+Use apiblueprint.md to see the blueprint on how to use the API.
+See the following instructions to install the API:

 ## Clone the repository